-- frozen hash browns
+- frozen hash brown cubes

 - margarine or butter